DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 ## History

-The ESRI-Addin presented here was created within the GIS Systems and Development (Spatial Operations) section of the [Land Tasmania](http://dpipwe.tas.gov.au/land-tasmania) Division within the Department Primary Industries Parks Water and Environment [DPIPWE](http://dpipwe.tas.gov.au/).
+The ESRI-Addin presented here was created within the GIS Systems and Development (Spatial Operations) section of the [Heritage and Land Tasmania](http://nre.tas.gov.au/land-tasmania) Division within the Department [Natural Resources and Environment](http://nre.tas.gov.au/) Tasmania (formally Primary Industries Parks Water and Environment DPIPWE) in the state government of Tasmania, Australia.
 In the course of our support for internal clients we have developed several ArcMap tools.
 These have been gathered together onto a single ESRI toolbar Addin.
-After being tested and used within the Spatial Operations section, this Addin was first  released to DPIPWE in 2015.
+After being tested and used within the Spatial Operations section, this Addin was first  released to NRE/DPIPWE in 2015.
 It was first released to the wider community via this GitHub account in July 2016.

 Release 8 v3.01.02, now targets ArcMap 10.6 rather than 10.3, and has been updated to match theLIST service changes introduced on 15 Oct 2019.
 Previous versions are now incompatible with theLIST.